5app/json-api-tester/DOCUMENTATION.md

       }
     });

+We can use this up upload files too.
+Here we are uploading two files as well as some text arguments.

+    testObjArr.push({
+      name: "post two files",
+      method: "POST",
+      url: "/files",
+      timeout: 2000,
+      args: {
+        password: 'secret-key'
+      },
+      files: {
+        key: 'README.md',
+        cert: 'README.md'
+      },
+      returns: {
+        message: "ok"
+      }
+    });

 Finally we show off a few of the features of json-assert with a bigger request.

     testObjArr.push({
+      name: "update a user",
       url: "/users/123",
       method: "PUT",
       args: {